 The success of this strategy depends on the expertise of the internal resources assigned to the project.
-Similar to the part-time resources model, this team would need its own set of tools and infrastructure to successfully build and test out the use cases.
+Similar to the part-time resources model, this team would need its own set of tools and infrastructure to successfully build and test out the Applications.
 External consultants and SMEs may be required to supplement the team’s expertise.

 3. Internal IoT Lab